HtetthuAung283/vehicle-detection-and-tracking/README.md

 #### 4.6 Tracking

 Each detected vehicle position is reviewed in every frame.
 This is similar to the first detection of a vehicle - a position has to be confirmed within a radius of 25 pixels.
-If a vehicle cannot be confirmed on 2 consecutive frames, the vehicle is removed from the tracking object.
+If a tracked vehicle cannot be confirmed on 2 consecutive frames, the vehicle is removed and considered of having left the image.

 The code for detecting and tracking vehicles in videos can be found in line 204 of file lib/helper_vehicle_detection.py and in the class files lib/detection, lib/vehicle and lib/position.